Amanita 'farinosa PNW04'

 species, Amanita breckonii, differing by about 4 bp and 7 indels (a

-couple of them being chunks of indels), so perhaps it is a unique species.
+couple of them being chunks of indels).
 I

 have no evidence yet of sequences that match CA A. breckonii exactly